SnowflakePowered/librashader/README.md

 librashader supports all modern graphics runtimes, including wgpu, Vulkan, OpenGL 3.3+ and 4.6 (with DSA), Direct3D 11, Direct3D 12, and Metal.

-librashader does not support legacy render APIs such as older versions of OpenGL or Direct3D, except for experimental support for Direct3D 9.
+librashader does not support legacy render APIs such as older versions of OpenGL or Direct3D, except for limited support for Direct3D 9.

 | **API**     | **Status** | **`librashader` feature** |